Herd immunity and COVID-19: What you need to know

 How is herd immunity achieved?

 Herd immunity can be reached when enough people in the population have recovered from a disease and have developed protective antibodies against future infection.
+However, experts now believe it'll likely be difficult to achieve herd immunity for COVID-19.

-However, there are some major problems with relying on community infection to create herd immunity to the virus that causes COVID-19:
+There are some major problems with relying on community infection to create herd immunity to the virus that causes COVID-19:

 Herd immunity also can be reached when enough people have been vaccinated against a disease and have developed protective antibodies against future infection.
 Unlike the natural infection method, vaccines create immunity without causing illness or resulting complications.
 Using the concept of herd immunity, vaccines have successfully controlled contagious diseases such as smallpox, polio, diphtheria, rubella and many others.